roytang/blog/content/posts/2008/05/some-fun-homebrew-nds-apps.md

 ][1]

     &#8211; a neat little toy app that allows you to draw diagrams on the touch screen that would then become affected by physics.
-It&'s a bit like a free-form
+It's a bit like a free-form

     [